Vinit-Kumar-Shah/MOOCTextEditor/README.md

 **Notes:**
 * Make sure to use Java 8.
 The RichTextFX API (richtextfx-fat-0.6.10.jar) that is included in the MOOCTextEditor project does not work with Java 9.
 * Feel free to use another IDE or manually compile and run your programs.
-Feel free to use another IDE or manually compile and run your programs.
-If you need help, google is your friend.

------------------------------------------------------[ ACKNOWLEDGEMENTS]--

-A big thank you to University of California San Diego for The guided project.